David Berkowitz: Parole hearings

 Berkowitz is entitled to a parole hearing every two years as mandated by state law, though he has consistently refused to ask for his release, sometimes skipping the hearings altogether.
-Before his first parole hearing in 2002, Berkowitz sent a letter to New York Governor George Pataki demanding that it be canceled.
+Before his first parole hearing in 2002, Berkowitz sent a letter to New York Governor George Pataki requesting that it be canceled.
 He wrote, "In all honesty, I believe that I deserve to be in prison for the rest of my life.
 I have, with God's help, long ago come to terms with my situation and I have accepted my punishment."
-Officials at the Sullivan facility rejected his demand.
+Officials at the Sullivan facility rejected his request.

 At his 2016 hearing at Shawangunk, New York, Berkowitz stated that while parole was "unrealistic", he felt he had improved himself behind bars, adding: "I feel I am no risk, whatsoever."
-His lawyer, Mark Heller, noted that prison staff considered Berkowitz to be a "model prisoner."
+His lawyer, Mark Heller, noted that prison staff considered Berkowitz to be a "model prisoner".
 Commissioners denied a parole.
-His most recent parole hearing, scheduled for May 2020, was indefinitely delayed due to the COVID-19 pandemic.
+His 12th parole hearing was denied in May 2024.
+Ahead of this hearing, he acknowledged to the New York Post that he knew he had no chance of getting granted parole, but still attended the hearing.
+"To not attend a hearing can be viewed as being defiant towards authority, and that's not me," Berkowitz said; he further added, "Most of all, I attend in order to openly apologize for my past crimes and to express my remorse".
+His next parole hearing was scheduled for May 2026.

 Other activities

 In 2002, during the D.C. sniper attacks, Berkowitz wrote a letter telling the sniper to "stop hurting innocent people."
 He made his comments in a three-page letter to Fox News personality Rita Cosby after she wrote to him seeking his comment on the sniper attacks.
 During June 2005, Berkowitz sued one of his previous lawyers for the misappropriation of a large number of letters, photographs, and other personal possessions.
 Hugo Harmatz, a New Jersey attorney, had represented Berkowitz in an earlier legal effort to prevent the National Enquirer from buying one of his letters.
 Harmatz then self-published his own collection of letters and memorabilia—Dear David (2005)—which he had obtained from Berkowitz during their consultations.
 Berkowitz stated that he would drop the lawsuit only if the attorney signed over all the money he made to the victims' families.
 In October 2006, Berkowitz and Harmatz settled out of court, with Harmatz agreeing to return the disputed items and to donate part of his book profits to the New York State Crime Victims Board.